Steve Jones (runner): Popular culture

-In 2010, a video went viral featuring the Welshman's dramatic, tenacious finish to outrun the Tanzanian Gidamis Shahanga in the closing 80 metres of a 10000-metre race after having been caught with 110 metres remaining.
-Due to the vivid commentary, the video is often featured in collections of "inspirational sports moments" or "remarkable comebacks".
+In 2010, a video of Jones overtaking Tanzanian athlete Gidamis Shahanga in the closing 80 metres of a 10000-metre race went viral.
+The video has been featured in collections of "inspirational sports moments" or "remarkable comebacks".

-In the race, Jones was leading from the start with 30-metre margins up until the last 400 metres, at which point the commentary (from David Coleman) noted "But they are closing.
+In the race, Jones was leading from the start with 30-metre margins up until the last 400 metres, at which point commentator David Coleman noted "But they are closing.
 And of course he [Jones] has got very little finishing speed".
-Then Shahanga closed in rapidly.
-With 200 metres remaining, Jones glimpsed back and saw Shahanga, with Coleman famously commenting, "Jones looking for trouble and the trouble is there".
-Shahanga caught Jones with 110 metres remaining, Coleman noting that "the African is going to steal the race in the last 80 metres", yet as soon the comment was made, Jones fought back, accelerated, and won the race in a time of 27:55.2.
+With 200 metres remaining, Jones glimpsed back and saw Shahanga, with Coleman saying "Jones looking for trouble and the trouble is there".
+Shahanga caught Jones with 110 metres remaining, Coleman saying "the African is going to steal the race in the last 80 metres", but Jones fought back, accelerated, and won the race in a time of 27:55.2.

-This race was an invitational held in Memorial Van Damme Stadium, Brussels, 1983, and hence not recognised in official competitive records.
+The race was an invitational held in Memorial Van Damme Stadium, Brussels, 1983, and hence not recognised in official competitive records.